alantangsinglun/Resume/README.md

 ## You can reach me if you have any job opportunity.
 I am Always available.

 I have problems in finding Jobs in Hong Kong.
-I use jobsdb.com in finding jobs, totally around $${\color{red}350 jobs}$$.
+I use jobsdb.com in finding jobs, totally around $${\color{red}350}$$ $${\color{jobs}350}$$.
 But no interview.
 My gmail is under surveillance by Google.
 I want to list out the companies that I searched, however, with the help of GOOGLE.
 They removed it.
 All companies are from Hong Kong.
 NO INTERVIEW!!!!!

 I can only list part of the compaines in Hong Kong which the date is between 29th March to 31 March 2025.
 I will try to contact Google, hope one day can list out all 350 jobs that applied in jobsdb during the 2 years 2023 to 2025.
 Below list out the jobs: